Kambera language

-Kambera, also known as East Sumbanese, is a Malayo-Polynesian language spoken in the Lesser Sunda Islands, Indonesia.
+Kambera, also known as East Sumbanese, is a Malayo-Polynesian language spoken in the eastern half of Sumba Island in the Lesser Sunda Islands, Indonesia.
 Kambera is a member of Bima-Sumba subgrouping within Central Malayo-Polynesian inside Malayo-Polynesian.
-The island of Sumba, located in Eastern Indonesia, has an area of 12,297 km2.
-The name Kambera comes from a traditional region which is close to a town in Waingapu.
+The island of Sumba, located in Eastern Indonesia, has an area of 11,243.78 km2.
+The name Kambera comes from a traditional region which is close to the town of Waingapu in East Sumba Regency.
 Because of export trades which concentrated in Waingapu in the 19th century, the language of the Kambera region has become the bridging language in eastern Sumba.

 Phonology

 Vowels

 The diphthongs /ai/ and /au/ function phonologically as the long counterparts to /e/ and /o/, respectively.

 Consonants

 Kambera formerly had /s/, but a sound change occurring around the turn of the 20th century replaced all occurrences of former /s/ with /h/.

 Morpho-syntax

 Negation

 Negators are used in Kambera, and other languages, to make a clause or sentence negative in meaning.
 Kambera has several types of negators.
 There are six main types of negators listed below.